bedirhansavas/Student-Affairs/README.md

 # Student-Affairs
-This project is an student affairs software.Students can add and delete some lectures to their transcripts.And program calcutes their credits.
+This project is a student affairs software.Students can add and delete some lectures to their transcripts.And program calcutes their credits.